My human flies with me, right?

 Are you planning on adding more routes?

 Absolutely.
 We are continuously looking for opportunities to add more domestic and international routes.
-Please visit our How it Works page to suggest route if you have something specific in mind.
+Please visit the Fly With Us page to suggest a route if you have something specific in mind.

 What airports do you serve?

-Our current routes serve the metro areas of New York City, Fort Lauderdale, Los Angeles, London, Paris, Lisbon, Seattle, San Francisco, and Madrid.
-Each of these airports is chosen for its accessibility, making travel smoother and more convenient for pups and their humans compared to larger, busier hubs.
+Our current routes serve the metro areas of New York City, Los Angeles, San Francisco, London, Paris, Lisbon, and Madrid.
+Each of these airports is chosen for its accessibility, making travel smoother and more convenient for you and your human compared to larger, busier hubs.

 What if our travel plans change?

-Our promise of seamless, stress-free travel means that our dedicated BARK Air Concierge team is ready to assist with any changes that might affect your itinerary.
+We understand life happens.
+Our promise of seamless, stress-free travel means that our concierge team is ready to assist with any changes that might affect your journey.

-Simply reach out to us, and we’ll work with you to find a solution.
-Whether it’s adjusting dates, destinations, or services, we are committed to being flexible and supportive for the pups and dog parents we serve.
+Simply have your human contact us, and we’ll work with them to find a solution.
+Whether it’s adjusting dates, destinations, or services, we are committed to being flexible and supportive.

 Why are the tickets so expensive?